 In this article

-Insert an Audio component
+Insert an audio file

 Insert an Audio component and add an audio file in Source.
 You can also add an audio file directly in your screen: an Audio component is automatically created.

 The Audio component is a non-graphical component.
 You can create a custom player using the synchronization and the Scrolling Area component.
 Learn more: Create audio player with progress bar

 - Auto play: when the screen/status is displayed, the audio file starts automatically